 Q: What other alternatives are there to being vegetarian or vegan?
 Is there a "good" way I can consume meat?

-A: Pescatarian (fish only) or poultritarian (I don't know if it's a real word, but it includes poultry) are more environmentally sustainable alternatives.
-If you're feeling particularly loose, you could also be a flexitarian - someone who primarily eats vegetarian, but occasionally consumes meat and fish.
-That one's really honor-system based, but I trust you.
+A: Pescatarian (fish only) or eating poultry are more environmentally sustainable alternatives.
+If you're feeling particularly loose, you could also be a flexitarian— someone who primarily eats vegetarian, but occasionally consumes meat and fish.
+That one's really honor-system based, but we trust you.

 Q: What impact are people of color making?

-A: I dug around on this question at the request of one of our readers (thanks, Agnes!), and honestly, the mainstream results were fairly lacking.
-Erasure of the vegan/vegetarian POC movement is real, and I'll be doing more research on how to make Changeletters include those perspectives.
-There isn't a lot of intersectional analysis that I saw right away, but one thing stood out - we associate "vegan" strongly with whiteness and wealth, especially in America.
+A: The mainstream results were fairly lacking.
+The erasure of the vegan/vegetarian POC movement is real.
+There isn't a lot of intersectional analysis, but one thing stood out—we associate "vegan" strongly with whiteness and wealth, especially in America.

-White people will often co-opt recipes and dishes from communities of color - these are turned into trendy, high-price restaurants, cookbooks, video trends, and more - often with no credit given to their real history.
-This article got me thinking a lot about white veganism and how exclusive it is, although people of color have been making vegan food for centuries.
+White people will often co-opt recipes and dishes from communities of color.
+These are turned into trendy, high-price restaurants, cookbooks, video trends, and more, often with no credit given to their real history.
+This article got us thinking a lot about white veganism and how exclusive it is, although people of color have been making vegan food for centuries.

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.